The entire world is able to access your business the second your website goes live.

 The final step to identifying international SEO opportunities is conducting research for potential international search markets.
 Keywords vary from one country to another, even for English-speaking ones.

-Therefore, I recommend researching potential organic traffic, search phrases, competitors, and behaviour using tools such as SemRush.
+Therefore, I recommend researching potential organic traffic, search phrases, competitors, and behavior using tools such as SemRush.

 Copy-paste the domain link to SemRush, select your desired country, and export a list of relevant keywords.